qnblackcat/BHTwitter/README.md

 3. Open `Makefile` and edit the path to your decrypted Twitter IPA.

 4. Optional: Modify the app your way.
-I suggest you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage) and my `Makefile`.
+I suggest you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage).

 5. `cd` to the project folder, run:
 ```